rasterio/rasterio/README.rst

 provides a Python API based on N-D arrays.

 Rasterio 1.2 works with Python versions 3.6 through 3.9, Numpy versions 1.15
-and newer, and GDAL versions 2.3 through 3.2.
-Official binary packages for Linux and Mac OS X are available on PyPI.
+and newer, and GDAL versions 2.4 through 3.3.
+Official binary packages for Linux and Mac OS X with most built-in format drivers plus HDF5, netCDF, and OpenJPEG2000 are available on PyPI.
 Unofficial binary packages for Windows are available through other channels.

 Read the documentation for more details: https://rasterio.readthedocs.io/.